thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 In this lesson, we'll be using Chrome and its [built-in debugger](https://developer.chrome.com/devtools/docs/javascript-debugging) to create and debug solutions to the following popular JavaScript technical interview questions.

+Open the Chrome Developer Tools by pressing `Command + Option + I` and then clicking on the Sources tab.
+Here, you can view the JavaScript code loaded by your web page.
+You can also add a breakpoint by clicking on a line number.
+A **breakpoint** tells the JavaScript interpreter to pause a running JavaScript program at that line number.
+Once a program is paused, you can do things like inspect the variables that live inside the program's scope at that moment in time.

 ### The `reverse()` function

 Write a function called `reverse` that accepts a string as an argument and returns a new string with all characters reversed.
 For example: